pleabargain/EnglishHelpsYourCareer/personality_test.md

-#  Are you  very spontaneous - I act without thinking
+#  Are you  very spontaneous?
+Can you act without thinking?